garv5014/GarrettAndJoshMarkDown/Phase3.md

 # Architecture
 - Architecture write up: (10pts)
-    - List of what functions/procedures/views belong in the DB
+    ## List of what functions/procedures/views belong in the DB
+    - Simulating a Game play.
+We think that this would e a good fit on the database because it deals with data integrity of not letting users play games they aren't suppose to.
+Thus stopping bad data from being insereted in the game_record table.
+    - Renewing a subscription.
+We plan to have this procedure be ran by the schedular every x amount of time to autorenew subscription that have opted in.
+    - Adding a new game.
+This is a simple insertion of data that only developers should have access to so to help maintain the database and so that it is fast we feel like the database would be a good home for this.
+    - Generating the reports.
+This functionality shouldn't change to much so the database is a good place for it.
+It will make the api call really simple so that we just call the function and then display the results.
         - 2pts - list is clear/correct
         - 3pts - reasoning is clear/correct
-    - List of what functions/procedures/views belong in the Class   - Library (not in the DB)
+    ## List of what functions/procedures/views belong in the Class
+    - Making a new customer and adding their subscription.
+We think it works for the api due us getting there credentials from a form rather then in the database.
+Then with that information we can connect them to a subscription.
+    - Can_login and Can_play.
+These two functions are mainly incharge of enforcing business logic so it makes sense for them to be in the api.
+But it would also be easy to writes these in teh database and just call them when needed.
         - 2pts - list is clear/correct
         - 3pts - reasoning is clear/correct